-The African Commission on Human and Peoples' Rights (the Commission) has learned with deep regret of the death of nearly 25 migrants, including women and children, following the sinking of their boat between the archipelago of the Comoros and the island of Mayotte, which they were trying to reach via an arm of the sea separating the two territories, a particularly deadly migratory route.
+The African Commission on Human and Peoples' Rights (the Commission) has learned with deep regret of the death of nearly 25 migrants, including women and children, following the sinking of their boat between the island of Anjouan and the island of Mayotte, which they were trying to reach via an arm of the sea separating the two island, a particularly deadly migratory route.

 The Commission offers its sincere condolences to the families of the bereaved victims.